liquity/ChickenBond/README.md

 ## Global Liquidity Buckets

-As per the whitepaper, LUSD Chicken Bonds utilizes 3 global LUSD buckets: the **pending** bucket, the **acquired** bucket, and the **permanent** bucket, all of which earn yield.
+As per the whitepaper, LUSD Chicken Bonds utilizes 3 global LUSD buckets: the **pending** bucket, the **reserve** bucket, and the **permanent** bucket, all of which earn yield.

 The **pending** bucket contains the LUSD of all open bonds.
 It is untouched by redemptions.

 The **permanent** bucket contains all protocol-owned LUSD.
 It is untouched by redemptions, and remains permanently owned by the protocol in normal mode.

-The **acquired** bucket contains all LUSD held by the protocol which may be redeemed by burning bLUSD.
+The **reserve** bucket contains all LUSD held by the protocol which may be redeemed by burning bLUSD.